cfpb/design-manual/page-components/tables.md

 <h3 class="h4">Fixed-width columns</h3>

 Column widths are automatically set by browsers by default.
 If needed, some or all columns can be set to specific widths instead to accommodate longer data or labels.

+Fixed-width columns at the 600 px breakpoint and less lose their custom widths and expand to full width.
+This is the same responsive pattern used for default tables at small screens.
 </div>
 <div class="content-50 content-last">
 {::nomarkdown}